RomanShumikhin/radish/README.md

 Things this project needs:
 - Some graphics for the UI would be excellent!
-- Some other people to help flesh out the following features: login with PEM, since filters for large key environments, and other items as needed.
+- Some other people to help flesh out the following features: login with PEM, styling, and other items as needed.
 - Feedback on features needed is also very nice.

 # Notes